horaciogacevedo/Bmig62003/README.md

 # Bmig6201
-Main repository for the Machine Learning class 2021
+A repository for the Machine Learning class 2021